Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Strong lensing models

 \subsection{Multiple image systems}

 Our SL models comprise 35 multiple images from 13 background sources that were identified thanks to \Euclid and archival HST imaging.
-Of these, 25 (corresponding to 10 families) are spectroscopically-confirmed through our reduction of the MUSE datacube, spanning a redshift range between $z = 0.535$ and $z = 4.877$.
+Of these, we confirmed 25 (corresponding to ten families) spectroscopically through our reduction of the MUSE datacube, spanning a redshift range between $z = 0.535$ and $z = 4.877$.
 These are represented with magenta circles in Fig.~\ref{fig:image}.
 Systems 1 and 5 are both composed of three multiple images, of which only two had a spectroscopic confirmation.
 Two families (8 and 11), despite being inside the MUSE footprint, do not show a prominent secure feature that allows us to determine their redshift.
 An additional family of multiple images (family 2) lies outside the footprint.
-The redshifts of these 3 multiple-image systems (families 2, 8, and 11) are then optimized in our lens models with uninformative flat priors between $z = 0.24$ and $z = 10$.
+The redshifts of these three multiple-image systems (families 2, 8, and 11) were then optimized in our lens models with uninformative flat priors between $z = 0.24$ and $z = 10$.
 These photometric multiple images are shown with yellow circles in Fig.~\ref{fig:image}.
 The specifics of the multiple images included in our models are given in Table \ref{tab:mi}.
-For each image we report its coordinates, as well as, if possible, its redshift as estimated through the reduction of the MUSE datacube, and the corresponding MUSE quality flag (we follow the same assignment legend introduced previously).
+For each image we report its coordinates, (if possible) its redshift as estimated through the reduction of the MUSE datacube, and the corresponding MUSE quality flag (we follow the same assignment legend introduced previously).
 In our work, the positions of the multiple images represent the observables for our lens models.